codeceptjs/CodeceptJS/.github/CONTRIBUTING.md

 To start you need:

 1. Fork and clone the repo.
-2. Run `npm install` to install all required libraries
+2. Run `npm install --legacy-peer-deps` to install all required libraries
 3. Do the changes.
 4. Add/Update Test (if possible)
 5. Update documentation
+6. Run `npm run docs` if you change the documentation
-6. Commit and Push to your fork
+7. Commit and Push to your fork
-7. Make Pull Request
+8. Make Pull Request

 To run codeceptjs from this repo use: